-The Committee may from time to time grant one or more Awards of Options to eligible employees and consultants of the Company on such terms and conditions, consistent with the Plan, as the Committee determines.
+The HRCG Committee may from time to time grant one or more Awards of Options to eligible employees and consultants of the Company.
+The exercise price for Options may not be less than the volume weighted average trading price of the Common Shares for the five consecutive trading days immediately preceding the date of grant.